YehudaGurovich/seed7-language-support/README.md

   Please note that you must download the Seed7 compiler separately from the official [Seed7 website](http://seed7.sourceforge.net/) as it is not bundled with this extension.

 - **Code Runner Settings Display:**
-  Although this extension only adds a custom executor for `.sd7` files, the Code Runner settings in the VS Code settings editor will display the complete merged configuration (including the default mappings for other file types).
-This is expected behavior and does not mean that the extension is overwriting other settings.
+  This extension only adds a custom executor for `.sd7` files and file associations for both `.sd7` and `.s7i` files.
+The Code Runner settings panel in the general `settings.json` will show a merged view of all settings, including defaults for other languages.
+This is expected behavior.

 - **Development Status:**
   This extension is still in development.
 Not all Seed7 keywords are supported yet, and improvements are actively being worked on.

 ## Version Details

-- **Current Version:** 0.0.1
+- **Current Version:** 0.0.2
-  This version introduces basic syntax highlighting, theme support, and Code Runner integration for Seed7.
+  This version adds more keywords to the syntax highlighting, support for the `.s7i` file extension, and basic snippet support.
-- Future versions will add additional keyword support and improvements.
   Check the [CHANGELOG](CHANGELOG.md) for detailed release notes.

 ## Installation